marco-luzzara/prin/README.md

 docker compose -f docker-compose.yml -f docker-compose-profiles.yml --profile sql-ui up -d
 ```

 Similarly, you can limit the resources of any container by including the `docker-compose-resource-limits.yml`.
+In develop mode, make sure to include the `docker-compose-development.yml` among the composes.

-The `watcher` service monitors the `./remote_machine/to-watch` folder for any new Excel file.
+The `data-loading-webapp` service monitors the `./remote_machine/to-watch` folder for any new Excel file.
 Valid extensions are `.xls`, `.xlsx`, `.ods`.
 When a new Excel is detected, an event with the patient information are sent to the topic `filesystemwatcher.medical-records`.
 These events can be queried from Trino thanks to the Kafka connector for Trino.
 To run any query:

 ```bash
 docker compose exec -it trino bash